Cancer Prevention Graduate School

 CPGS Summer School 2024

-Summer School 2024: State-of-the-Art Cancer Screening
+State-of-the-Art Cancer Screening

 The first CPGS Summer School took place in Seeon Monastery, Bavaria, from August 5 to 9, 2024, on the topic of cancer screening.
 The program included entity-based modules on gynecological tumors, prostate cancer, colorectal cancer, skin cancer and lung cancer as well as on molecular mechanisms that are important for cancer prevention.
 These modules were embedded in overarching questions that focused on the need, potential and evaluation of cancer screening tests and programs.
 The aspect of cost-effectiveness was also highlighted.